JamesFranc/mira-OSS/README.md

 ### A Note on Claude Sonnet 4.5

-Claude Sonnet 4.5 is closed source but has a gestalt quality that enables incredibly accurate mimicry.
+Claude Sonnet 4.5 is closed source but has a ~quality~ that enables incredibly accurate human mimicry.
 Claude models have always been good but Sonnet 4.5 has a unique sense-of-self I've never encountered in all my time working with large language models.
 I don't know what Anthropic has done but it speaks to you with such realism and its creative tool use combos are remarkable.
 MIRA will work fine with gpt-oss-120b or even pretty well with hermes3-8b but they'll never have that OEM feel that Sonnet MIRA has.
 I felt it was important to include other provider support but I have to say it.
 Dear reader, if you're feeling really zesty you should shrink the context window to a 20,000 token buffer and use claude-opus-4-20250514 for a bit (remember its $15/75 per million tokens).
 The sense that you're talking to something that talks back to you (we know not what that means vs. human experience) is uncanny.

 Check out the system_prompt.txt for MIRA in the config/ folder.
 Its content and brevity stand out from many system prompts in other LLM-based projects.